adribaeza/python-llmchat-fastapi-streamlit/README.md

 In this project, you can find the following workflows (only available with each change in the main branch):

 - **CI**: This workflow runs the unit tests (with pytest dependency) for the backend and frontend applications.
 This workflow is triggered when changes are pushed to the main branch
 - **Build and Push Docker Images**: This workflow builds the Docker images for the backend and frontend applications and pushes them to GitHub Container Registry.
 This workflow is triggered when the CI workflow passes successfully.
-You can find images in the following links:
+You can find  images in the following public registries:
     - [Backend Docker Image](https://github.com/users/adribaeza/packages/container/package/llm-tinyllama-backend)

       ```bash